burtr/reu-cfs/reu-cfs-2022/discussion/README.md

 ## The Discussions

-A. A: Defs and the Execution Model
+1. A: Defs and the Execution Model
-B. B: Classes and Inheritance
+1. B: Classes and Inheritance
-C. C: Iterators and Mutability
+1. C: Iterators and Mutability
-D. D: Assertions and Loop Invariants
+1. D: Assertions and Loop Invariants